bernardosecades/queue-system-bundle/README.md

 Jobs and Queues
 ---------------

-Each queue you define in config.yml will create a queue SERVICE, for example if you define queue 'queue:api' you can access to queue like a service with `$this->getContainer()->get('queue_system.queue_api')`, example:
+Each queue you define in config.yml will create a queue service, for example if you define queue 'queue:api' you can access to queue like a service with `$this->getContainer()->get('queue_system.queue_api')`, example:

 `Producer`